rogerdahl/striprouter-cpp/README.md

     * `Component` Name, position and package for a component.
 The position specifies the location of pin 1 on the board.

     * `Connection` Connections between component pins required for the circuit.

+    * `Don't Care` Specify component pins that are not internally connected,have been removed, or which control features that are not in use.
+Setting pins as "Don't Care" allows the router to use strip segments that are connected to the pins, for unrelated routes.
+This often allows the router to go under a component instead of around it.

+    * `Offset` This is a shortcut that is not typically needed.
+Allows setting an offset that will be added to the positions of all components that are declared below in the file.
+This makes it easier to adjust the positions of a group of components while maintaining their relative positions.
+Can be used multiple times.
+The offset that was last set remains in effect until disabled with `offset 0,0`.

-* Packages, components and connections can be intermixed, however packages must be described before the components in which they are used, and components must be described before connections in which they are used.
+* Packages, components and connections can be intermixed, however packages must be declared before the components in which they are used, and so on.
+The dependencies are as follows:

+        Board > Package > Offset > Component > Connection > Don't Care

 * If you are familiar with the netlists supported by most PCB design software, you will have noticed that the `.circuit` file does not support specifying nets.
 Instead, the nets are inferred from the point-to-point connections at runtime.
 In the `.circuit` file, simply reuse pins as often as necessary, as shown for the `vcc` and `gnd` connections in the included example.

 * Whenever you want to see the current status of your `.circuit` file, just save it in the editor to display the new version in the router.
 If there are any problems in the file, a list of errors is shown in the router.

 * Components can be moved with the mouse.
-If `Write changes to circuit file` is enabled, the new positions are automatically written back to the `.circuit` file.
-To avoid losing unsaved changes, save the file before moving components when write back is enabled.
+Clicking `Save to .circuit file` updates the `.circuit` file with the new positions.
+To avoid losing unsaved changes, save the `.circuit` file in the editor before saving in the router.

-* Wait while the program randomly searches for complete layouts.
-As long as the program is running, it is always searching for a better layout.
+* Wait while the program searches for better layouts.
+Currently, only a simple random search is implemented.
+As long as `Pause` is not checked, the program keeps searching for a better layout.

-* If no satisfactory layouts are found, click `Rat's Nest` to view the required connections and try moving the components to create more space between components, fewer crossed connections and less interference in problem areas with many failed routes.
-A complete layout can always be found if there is enough room for routes between the components.
+* If no satisfactory layouts are found, click `Rat's Nest` to view the required connections and try moving the components to create more space between them, reduce crossed connections and reduce interference in problem areas with many failed routes.
+A complete layout can usually be found if there is enough room for routes between the components.

-* Click `Show best` to see the best layout found so far.
+* Click `Current` to see the current layouts as they are being tested.
+Most layouts are dropped after routing due to having lower scores than the best layout found so far.

-* If you find a layout that you wish to use, click `Pause` and then, ahem, use your OS Print Screen function to take a screenshot.
-There's no other way to save or export layouts yet.
+* If you find a layout that you wish to use, click `Save to .svg files`.
+This will save two files in Scalable Vector Graphics format.
+The files are stored in the same folder as the currently open `.circuit` file, with filenames that match the `.circuit` file.
+The file named `.wires.svg` shows the required wire connections and the file named `.cuts.svg` shows the required copper strip cuts.
+The names include number of completed and failed routes for the solution, and the score for the completed routes.

+* The `.svg` files contain exact physical size information so, when printed, should match the size of the stripboard.
+The `.cuts.svg` shows the cut locations as seen from the copper stripe side.
+It's a mirror image as compared to `wires.svg`.
+That way, the two sheets can be fastened to each side of the board with paper glue or tape.
+Then the wires and cuts can be done through the paper, reducing the chance of errors.

+* To print the `.svg` files, open them in a graphics editor, such as the excellent [Inkscape](https://inkscape.org/en/), which is free, open source, and available for Linux, Mac and Windows.
+Make sure that the scale is set to 100% in the printer dialog, since the print will not match the board if the scale is wrong.
+If the print does not match even when the scale is set to 100%, you may be the unfortunate owner of a printer that does not print to scale.
+Laser printers are somewhat less reliable than inkjet printers in this regard.

 ### Tips and Tricks